kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### received_route_mode

-Enable or disable the execution of `event_route[core:msg-received]` routing block or its corresponding Kemi callback.
+Control the execution of `event_route[core:msg-received]` routing block or its corresponding Kemi callback.

+Possible values:

+- `1` - execute when the message has been recevied completely (its end could be figured out)
+- `2` - execute when bare data has been received (when it is read from the socket, before trying to figure out is end -- can be executed many time as data comes in, still pointing at the beginning of the incoming data with `$rcv(buf)`)

+Its value can be set to `3` to execute on both cases.

 Default value: `0` (disabled)